bodsul/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....
+First, I converted the images to grayscale, then I applied a gaussian kernel with filter size 5, to smooth the image and improve robustness to noise.
+Next I applied the Canny edge detection algorithm followed by a Hough transform to get a cleare outline of the lines drawn in red on the image.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...